Tutorial: COPY INTO with Spark SQL

 Requirements

 1. A Databricks account, and a Databricks workspace in your account.
-To create these, see Get started: Account and workspace setup.
+To create these, see Get started with Databricks.

 2. An all-purpose cluster in your workspace running Databricks Runtime 11.3 LTS or above.
 To create an all-purpose cluster, see Compute configuration reference.